Quakers Acre Cemetery

 The Strongs arrived in New Zealand on the ship Bombay in December 1842.
 They were keen members of the Quaker faith and for a time held regular meetings in their own home.
 Other Nelson Quakers included surveyors Samuel Stephens, John Cotterell and Frederick Tuckett, and storekeeper Isaac Hill.
 It was Cotterell who selected Town Acre 667 in 1842 from the New Zealand Company but died the next year.
 Two English Quakers, Robert Lindsay and Frederick Mackie, purchased the acre from Cotterell’s heir and established the Meeting House in the small cottage that was on the site.

-It is thought that meetings were not held here on a regular basis after the death of Samuel Strong in 1875.
+It is thought that meetings were not held here on a regular basis after the death of Samuel Strong in 1875, despite the continuing presence of prominent Quakers in Nelson (for example Theodore and Esther Rigg).
 The land was leased to timber merchant Henry Baigent in 1884 and used as a horse paddock.
 In 1922 parliamentary authority was obtained to sell most of the acre for subdivision, except 17.5 perches which included the graves and the site of the Meeting House.
 The Nelson City Council took over the maintenance of the property in 1934.

 In 2005 Grace Sutherland, a member of the Quakers, visited the site and, finding it badly neglected, decided to try and recreate the space as a quiet garden in the city.
 The community had pictures of the original site, showing the cottage, hanging in their present-day meeting house in Nile St. The Friends and Nelson City Council - guardians of the land - agreed to support Grace and her idea, and the area was tidied up, bench seats were installed and a garden was created.
 The seating area is meant to be a representation of the original rectangular cottage.